PCTE Group of Institutes: International conferences

 Since 2004, PCTE has organized international conferences in several Indian states and Bangladesh, Iran, Malaysia, Pakistan, Saudi Arabia, Sri Lanka, Tunisia, and the United Kingdom – have presented their research papers in Business Management and IT.
-These conferences have provided platforms for industry and academicians to share and discuss trends and technologies for the development of manpower.
+These conferences have provided platforms for industry and academics to share and discuss trends and technologies for the development of manpower.

 International links

 PCTE has signed nine MOUs (Memoranda of Understanding, or agreements of cooperation) with institutions in Bangladesh, United Kingdom, Mozambique, Pakistan, Sri Lanka, Sudan, and South Africa.
 Seven faculty members teaching in a university in Mozambique joined PCTE for the academic session 2010–2011.
 PCTE has a number of agreements with foreign universities.
 Some are meant to facilitate research and faculty/scholar exchange, while others include student exchange as part of a wider MoU.

 PCTE has attracted students from Afghanistan, Ghana, Mozambique, Rwanda, South Africa, Tanzania, Uganda, and Zimbabwe – along with a research scholar from Cameroon.